rumputliar/excel-generator/README.md

 Agent photos can be found in this directory
 * https://github.com/datamesse/excel-support-ticket-update-generator/tree/main/agents

-**Important note:** Because the generators rely on Excel formula randomisation and Excel is typically defaulted to Automatic Workbook Calculation, each time the generator workbooks are opened or edited, new values are generated.
+**Important note:** Because the generators rely on Excel formula randomisation and Excel is typically defaulted to Automatic Workbook Calculation, each time the generator workbooks are opened or edited (or click Enter in a cell), new values are generated.